intel/llvm/sycl/doc/dev/RuntimeTestingGuidelines.md

 > If a pull request adds new API, that may throw an exception, it must also
 > contain a unit test with exception path covered.
 In case exception depends
-> on low-level runtime call resul, use PI Mock to simulate faulty call.
+> on low-level runtime call result, use PI Mock to simulate faulty call.

 ### Device Image Mock